MizaGBF/Raidfinder/README.txt

 3) now install the required modules (use the full path if needed): python -m pip install pyperclip python -m pip install tweepy
-3a) If you are on windows:
-python -m pip install winsound

 bonus: The command to update pip is: python -m pip install --upgrade pip